 FLYING ACES ELF

-The Flying Aces Elf is a version of the KK Elf we have produced as a "special" for the Peterborough Flying Aces Nationals, taking place on Sunday 3rd September 2017 at Ferry Meadows, Nene Park, Peterborough, PE2 5UU.
+The Flying Aces Elf is a version of the KK Elf we produced as a "special" for the Peterborough Flying Aces Nationals, that took place on Sunday 3rd September 2017.

 Identical to our standard KK Elf replica, this edition has parts cut from lightweight, graded balsa and includes a sheet of Esaki japanese tissue.

 This kit is a laser-cut replica of the original Keil Kraft Elf.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.

 The balsa frameworks are built over a plan that is printed at the exact scale of the model, which is in essence a real engineering drawing.

 Power is provided by rubber strip motor that is wound up before flight.
 Free flight means just that - once the model is launched, it is on its own.
 It must follow a predetermined flight path established when the model is initially adjusted for flight or "trimmed".

 This type of traditional building technique and flying requires a degree of patience and skill, but is extremely rewarding.